8 Tenant Pre-screening Questions

 The majority of tenant problems can actually be eliminated during the screening process.
-The very first step is pre-screening when you get an initial phone call or email inquiry to rent your property.
-You can save yourself valuable time and energy by pre-screening before doing viewings.
+The very first step is pre-screening which is when you get an initial phone or email inquiry to rent your property.
+Below are some important questions you should ask before showings.
+You can save yourself valuable time and energy by pre-screening before you show a property.
 Below are 8 valuable questions you should ask before setting up a viewing:

 1. What is your Reason for Moving?